Including celebrity author Sandra Brown as luncheon keynote

 76346 William Burgess Blvd., Yulee, Florida 32097

-Amelia Island Book Festival and the Florida Authors and Publishers Association are pleased to present once again a stellar lineup of professionals to inform both aspiring and accomplished writers about the craft and business of writing.
-Join us for a half day of learning, networking, and entertainment, and get your manuscript critiqued!
+Amelia Island Book Festival and the Florida Authors and Publishers Association were pleased to present once again a stellar lineup of professionals to inform both aspiring and accomplished writers about the craft and business of writing.

-This year’s Writers Workshop features six programs divided into two tracks—The Writing Craft and Publishing/Marketing, with sessions running concurrently in each time slot.
+The 2020 Workshop featured six programs divided into two tracks—The Writing Craft and Publishing/Marketing, with sessions running concurrently in each time slot.
 Each session (one hour and 15 minutes) will offer a dynamic speaker or panel of professionals, with tips, discussion, insider advice, and opportunities for questions and answers.
-You can mix and match between tracks to attend whichever session you prefer.

 7:30 - 8 am — Check-in/Registration